Fall in Love with Amarante, Portugal: Here’s What You Need To Know

 Serra do Marão, Portugal.

+Of course, let’s not forget the Tâmega River which offers romantic cruises in summer, to fall in love with the city, your other half and the whole world.
 If you are convinced, and I bet you are, because a visit in Amarante sounds great, let’s talk a little about the place you should book to eat and to sleep in this beautiful, medieval scented town.
+Find out more about visiting Portugal by signing up for our newsletter today.

 Hotels in Amarante, Portugal